Did you know that 59% of CFOs in 2018 said analysis and decision-making are the biggest areas that need technology investment?

 Why Design and Context is Important in Designing a Business Intelligence Dashboard

-The design and context of a business intelligence dashboard is crucial for increasing user engagement and understanding.
+The design and context of a business intelligence dashboard are crucial for increasing user engagement and understanding.
 The purpose of a dashboard is twofold; the first is to highlight the most important data, and the second is to provide context for that data.
 Data alone is difficult to interpret.

 By providing context, the data tells a story and starts to make sense to the user — they can find meaning, see opportunities for growth, and identify any potential challenges or obstacles in their business.
 The design and context together give the user an at-a-glance idea of where things are and where they’re headed.